barcelonadigital/Cloud4All-Context-Aware-Server/README.md

 Description
 -----------

 The Context Aware Server (CAS) developed in NodeJs provides a platform that collects, stores and process the data from sensors and when some triggers are fired it sends the processed data to a client in json format.
+Configuration, Sensors and Users are stored in MongoDb and new data is cached in Redis and it can be eventually saved to MongoDb depending on configuration.

 License